sameer/purisa.me/content/about/index.md

 template = "page.html"
 +++

 I'm Sameer, a software development engineer at Amazon.
-Most of my free time goes towards my FPGA projects.
-They can be more challenging to debug than software, but FPGAs are applicable to tons of projects!
+Much of my free time goes towards my FPGA projects.
+FPGA development has a class of problems not found in software development, but that challenge is what makes it a rewarding hobby!
 Technical things aside, I also enjoy gardening, hiking, and cooking.

 Want to chat?
 You can reach by email at <span style="unicode-bidi: bidi-override; direction: rtl;">oi.irups@emasirup</span>